mazzzystar/teach-show-consult/README.md

 ## Have Fun!
+This repo is only for fun!
 You can change the `data` or `learning task` to whatever you like.

 Tell me if you've created other interesting things inspired by this repo:)